Cysharp/ObservableCollections/README.md

 Unity
 ---
 In Unity projects, you can installing `ObservableCollections` with [NugetForUnity](https://github.com/GlitchEnzo/NuGetForUnity).
+If R3 integration is required, similarly install `ObservableCollections.R3` via NuGetForUnity.

 In Unity, ObservableCollections and Views are useful as CollectionManagers, since they need to convert T to Prefab for display.